 Follow your ukulele strings and how they react over time when you play your instrument.
 They might stretch and change pitch and tone which is a clear sign that you need to change them and replace the old strings.

-If you are having any questions in regards to this process, don’t feel tension and shoot us a tight comment below – pun intended!
+If you are having any questions in regards to this process, don’t feel tense and shoot us a tight comment below – pun intended!